 Students will compress to H.264 for real-time streaming video delivery using encoding presets.
 After encoding, students will embed videos in a web page and will author them for a downloadable streaming using the proper formating in the browser.
 Class participants will be educated on the process for authoring Flash real-time streaming videos for use with a Flash Streaming Server.
 Learn the proper parameters to input such as: RTMP, Server Name, Application Name, Instance Name and Stream Name.

 Students will compress to H.264, WebM, and H.265 files.
 Get familiar with available options within each codec is this training module.
 Also, lear Video for real-time streaming videos using encoding presets.
 After encoding, students will embed videos in a web page and will author them for a downloadable streaming using the proper formating in the browser.

 Attendees will learn the streaming server and webpage set-up for delivering video to iOS devices such as iPhone, iPad and iPod Touch.
 Your instructor will walk you through the process hands-on and will allow you to ask questions about authoring for iOS devices.

 Attendees will learn the streaming server and webpage set-up for delivering video to Android tablets.
 Your instructor will walk you through the process hands-on and will allow you to ask questions about authoring for Android devices.

 6. Live Streaming Overview

 This training module walks students through the Live Streaming set-up process and how it works.
 You’ll learn how the Live Encoder works with the Streaming Server and about software and hardware live encoding tools

-Give us a call about signing up to attend one of our Video Streaming and Compression Trainings On-line, On-site, or Columbus, Ohio.
-Call Freeman Compression Inc. at 407.477.5837 for more information or e-mail us at firstname.lastname@example.org.
+Give us a call about signing up to attend one of our Video Streaming and Compression Trainings On-line or On-site.
+Call Freeman Compression Inc. at 407.797.5466 for more information or e-mail us at firstname.lastname@example.org.
 Individuals from any country can attend our On-line training classes.